The transformation of IT support: helping people to help themselves

 So, if you ask your VA to buy you a train ticket, it will use contextual information to choose the best ticket for you, based on the closest station to your house, and your preference for facing forwards or backwards.

-This kind of contextualised decision making can also be applied to IT requests you might make of the service desk.
+This kind of contextualized decision making can also be applied to IT requests you might make of the service desk.

 Imagine what this could mean for your employees – the amount of time you could give them back to focus on the important stuff.
 The stress you could remove from their working lives.